John 17 Discernment project

 The second movement turns our inquiry outward.
 What is happening in the larger church?
 In the Archdiocese, the Deanery, the Province?
 How are the demographics of Tacoma and the Hilltop changing?
 What are the needs of the Church beyond our own walls?

 Based on the discoveries of this work and the prayer and reflection of the parish, the third movement will offer recommendations.
 The community will pray and have the opportunity to elect the next steps in better honoring the diverse peoples in and around St. Leo.

 At certain points there will be events or gatherings or forums for parishioners to pray and share with one another.
 More information will be forth-coming as the process unfolds and next steps are made clear.

 In addition to offering times for the community to pray and share, we will light a candle at Mass on the first Sunday of the month to invite the Spirit to guide our communal discernment.
 As a symbol of our striving to a deeper commitment to diversity, the community chose the symbol of the Parol, a star-shaped latern displayed in homes in the Philippines, to be paired with the candle.
 The Parol is meant to serve as the guiding light and sign for Mary and Joseph and more importantly, Jesus, to come into the home, as the family is ready for them.
 The Parol represents the star of Bethlehem that guided the magi to the place where Jesus was born.
 The presence of the star reminds us that Jesus is Emmanuel--God with us.

-If you have any questions, please contact Pastoral Associate, Anne Tropeano at email@example.com.
+If you have any questions, please contact Pastoral Associate, Luis Blanco-Doring at firstname.lastname@example.org.